sktime/sktime/docs/source/api_reference.rst

 For a scientific manual, see the :ref:`user_guide`.

-For a list of object and estimator tags, see :ref:`tags`.
+For a list of object and estimator tags, see :ref:`tags_ref`.

 .. include:: includes/api_css.rst